czottmann/obsidian-actions-uri/docs/routes/file-properties.md

 These routes deal with reading, writing and updating [note properties](https://help.obsidian.md/Editing+and+formatting/Properties).
 Their URLs start with `obsidian://actions-uri/file-properties/…`.

-Please keep in mind that setting new properties will effectively rewrite a note's frontmatter.
+Please keep in mind that setting new properties will effectively rewrite a note's front matter.

 <div id="toc"></div>